Any digital inclusion project, programme or intervention is likely to have this question high on their agenda.

-This chapter explains how we started doing this in Leeds, and how we’ve refined our approach over time.
+This article explains how we started doing this in Leeds, and how we’ve refined our approach over time.
 We’d like to hear your experiences and will add them to this article.

 There are also personal indicators that suggest certain groups of people are more likely to be digitally excluded if they are:

-- Refugees, asylum seekers and anyone who has English as a Second Language
+- refugees, asylum seekers and anyone who has

-We can use these high-level indicators to show the kinds of people who are more likely to be digitally excluded, we can add local data on areas of the city, town or region where digital exclusion is likely to be higher, and we can address the barriers to digital inclusion that are likely to be common across all of those people and places.
-100% Digital Leeds has developed an approach to digital inclusion that is robust enough to tackle the barriers while being flexible enough to adapt to the needs of different groups and individuals in different areas of the city.
+100% Digital Leeds has developed an approach to digital inclusion that is robust enough to tackle the barriers.
+It’s also flexible enough to adapt to the needs of different groups and individuals in different areas of the city.